digitalocean/marketplace-kubernetes/docs/LISTING-README-TEMPLATE.md

 [app]    [app]-7c45798d44-rxhnq    2/2      Running   0           6m32s
 [app]    [app]-6d5b85476c-nf445    2/2      Running   0           6m34s
 ```
-_Be sure to call out all apps the user needs to ensure are running for proper function of the `[app]`._
+_Be sure to call out all apps the user needs to ensure are running for the proper function of the `[app]`._

 ### Install [app] CLI (optional)